JamesWoolfenden/terraform-gcp-storage/README.md

 This gave me a sample **index.yaml**, which I added as part of the repo creation process [it's in the template folder for the example].

-I now have a public helm repo. https://helm-repo-examplea.storage.googleapis.com/
+I now have a public Helm repo. https://helm-repo-examplea.storage.googleapis.com/

 This example has a minimal **index.yaml**